Skip to content

 Contractors Need To Juice Up Working Capital in Volatile Times

 A surety bond is a necessary fact of life for most contractors.
-In the hard-bid and public works markets, they must be able to get both bid and performance bonds to bid, win, and construct a project.
-It’s essentially an insurance policy – should a contractor fail to complete a project, the surety takes over.
+In the hard-bid and public works markets, contractors must be able to get both bid and performance bonds to bid, win, and construct a project.
+It’s essentially an insurance policy – the surety takes over should a contractor fail to complete a project.
+Like a line of credit at a bank, the maximum amount a contractor can bond is determined by their financial health, the size of their work backlog, and their ability to do the work.

-Like a line of credit at a bank, there’s a maximum amount a contractor can bond, determined by their financial health, the size of their work backlog, and their ability to do the work.
-These requirements become more stringent during unpredictable times, as surety companies raise the bar and ratchet down bonding credit/capacity.
-Where a contractor’s bond capacity might be 20 times their discounted working capital in a normal environment, that multiplier can be drastically reduced when financial markets are unstable.
+These requirements become more stringent during unpredictable times as surety companies raise the bar and ratchet down bonding credit/capacity.
+Where a contractor’s bond capacity might be 20 times their discounted working capital in a typical environment, that multiplier can be drastically reduced when financial markets are unstable.
+With so much uncertainty in today’s economy, sureties are particularly interested in a contractor’s cash position and discounted working capital.

-Steps a Contractor Should Take Now
+Steps a Contractor Should Take

-Contractors should be careful about investing in equity securities, as these can be drastically discounted during a financial crisis due to market instability, and they can have a large impact on discounted working capital.
+• Be careful about investing in equity securities, as these can be drastically discounted during a financial crisis due to market instability, and they can greatly impact discounted working capital.

-Finally, closely monitor and restrict cash payments.
+• Closely monitor and restrict cash payments.
 If you need new work trucks or other equipment, finance them rather than pay cash to avoid impacting working capital.

 It’s a Unique Situation